Luis Resto (boxer)

-Luis Resto (born June 11, 1955) is a former Puerto Rican boxer from The Bronx, New York, who was convicted of assault and conspiracy for his part in a cheating scandal.
+Luis Resto (born June 11, 1955) is a Puerto Rican former boxer based in The Bronx, New York, who was convicted of assault and conspiracy for his part in a cheating scandal.

-A journeyman boxer all his career, Resto was convicted in 1986 and jailed for 2 and a half years, for assault, criminal possession of a weapon and conspiracy.
-Resto had illegally altered his gloves and replaced the padding with plaster, for a boxing match against Billy Collins Jr. This gave Resto such an unfair advantage that not only did Resto achieve an undeserved win over the better boxer Collins, but injured Collins to such a degree that he never boxed again and later died in an automobile crash.
+A journeyman boxer all his career, Resto was convicted in 1986 and jailed for two and a half years, for assault, criminal possession of a weapon and conspiracy.
+Both a state boxing commission investigation and a criminal investigation found that Resto's cornermen had illegally altered Resto's gloves by removing the padding and soaking his hand wraps in plaster in a 1983 boxing match against Billy Collins Jr..
+In the ensuing fight, Collins suffered a torn iris and permanently blurred vision, ending his career.
+Collins later died in a car crash on March 6, 1984.

-Personal life
+Early life

 Luis Resto was born in Juncos, Puerto Rico, and moved to the Bronx when he was nine years old.
 Late in his eighth grade year, he elbowed his math teacher in the face, and spent six months in a rehabilitation center for the mentally disturbed.
 Not long after getting out, an uncle signed him up for boxing lessons in a Bronx gym.

 A two-time New York Golden Gloves amateur state champion in the welterweight division, Resto trained at the Police Athletic Leagues Lynch Center.
 He won both the 1975 and 1976 147 lb Golden Gloves Open Championships.
 Resto defeated Miguel Hernandez in the finals of the 1976 147 lb Open Championship.

 Professional career

 Early career

-Resto made his professional boxing debut on February 4, 1977 with a points defeat of Julio Chevalier.
+Resto made his professional boxing debut on February 4, 1977, with a points defeat of Julio Chevalier.
 He scored his first professional knockout in his third professional fight, against Mike Lytell in May of the same year.
 Resto remained unbeaten with a 7-0 record until his eighth bout, a knockout loss to Bruce Curry in March 1978.

 Through 29 fights Resto had compiled a record of 20-8-1, but with only eight wins by knockout, which made him appear to be a light-punching, high-level journeyman.
 Although he was ranked 10th in the world, he was practically unknown outside the New York area.